andreasmhallberg/readingnotes/Badawi, 2004. Modern Written Arabic.md

 # Badawi, El-Said M., Michael G. Carter, and Adrian Gully.
 2004.
 Modern Written Arabic: A Comprehensive Grammar.
 Comprehensive Grammars.
 London: Routledge.

+- Punctuation 21-
+  - Full stop an colon used by and large as in Latinate orthographies.
+  - Invention of two dots, signifying "significant pauses of various kinds" 22
+    - "Sometimes larger numbers of dots are used for the same effect" 23
+  - Em-dash to introduce dialogue.
+[Wrong..?
+Kashida]

 - Case markers mostly absent in writing: 20-21

   > Case and mood markers, begin mostly vocalic, seldom appear in MWA [Modern Written Arabic]